HappyShield/happyshield.github.io/readme.md

 7. Paste.
 8. Edit this text, replacing English with your translated text.
 7. If you want to save your progress at any point, commit the changes, and provide a description of the changed made since the previous commit.

+### Submitting a Pull Request for Your Translation

 When you are ready for your work to be incorporated into the main repository: